esper-io/dev-docs/docs/home/console.md

 You can filter the list of devices managed by your console by category.
 To do so, check the boxes next to the categories you would like displayed.
 The available categories are:

-   Under provisioning — devices undergoing provisioning Online devices — currently online
+   - Under provisioning — devices undergoing provisioning
+   - Online devices — currently online
-   Offline devices — currently offline
+   - Offline devices — currently offline
-   No risk devices — device with security status secure Low risk devices — device with security status low Medium risk devices — devices with security status medium High risk devices — devices with security status high Devices with low battery — devices with battery level under 30% charge Recently added devices — devices provisioned within the last 3 days
+   - No risk devices — device with security status secure
+   - Low risk devices — device with security status low
+   - Medium risk devices — devices with security status medium
+   - High risk devices — devices with security status high
+   - Devices with low battery — devices with battery level under 30% charge
+   - Recently added devices — devices provisioned within the last 3 days

-You’ll find more information about how we determine the security status of a device in [Security].
+You’ll find more information about how we determine the security status of a device in [Security](./console.md#security-tab).
 You can also search for a specific device using the **Search** box at the top of the screen.
 The device alias, Device ID, and any tags are all included in the search scope.

 #### Grid View Drop Down Options